 Who’s eligible for NHS braces?

-Here at Splash Orthodontics we’re Brighton & Hove’s longest established provider of NHS orthodontic treatment.
+We’re proud to be Brighton & Hove’s longest established provider of NHS orthodontic treatment.
 NHS funding is available to under 18s who need braces to improve their oral health.
 If you qualify for NHS braces your treatment will be provided by our specialist team and funded by the NHS.

 Assessing your smile for NHS braces

 If you’re aged 17 or under you can visit us for a free NHS assessment to find out if you’re eligible for NHS care.
-This appointment must be arranged via a referral from your general dentist – unfortunately you can’t contact us directly to arrange an NHS assessment.
+This appointment must be arranged via a referral from your general dentist – unfortunately, you can’t contact us directly to arrange an NHS assessment.

 Your dentist will be able to provide you with some initial advice and advise you on the ideal time for an assessment with an orthodontist.
 Once we’ve received your referral, we’ll contact you to arrange your first appointment.